MrTrentDaVinci/SCIS/Greenfield2MapRules.md

 - No new filenames may be invented.
 - No renaming or reindexing is permitted.
 ---
+## Terminology Override

+This document uses:
+- **Stage** to refer to the SCIS lifecycle step.
+- **p#** only as a filename index.

+Any occurrence of the word "phase" in older contexts MUST be interpreted as "stage" unless explicitly referring to filename structure.

+---
 ## 1. Purpose of This File

 This file defines the **only allowed rules** for generating a **Program File Map** (`A#p0s0f1`) for a new SCIS program.